 Editor’s Note: Richard’s writing below means he’s tracking it but not that the AAA-Fund gives an endorsement.
 Official endorsed candidates are here.
+But in other news, I stopped updating here as of Oct.
+31 & ask what you think, comment below.

 - Rep. Mike Honda (CA-17) for re-election, vote Jun 3 & Nov 4 – his opponent Ko Rhanna says anything to get a vote as in this 2-faced ad which reverses his old pride in big money Silicon Valley donors even making the famed “I’m no techie” snide remark; he’s an opportunist shark, don’t trust him; nice to see someone sued Ko Khanna of splitting the Indian-American vote; more follow up adds a name to those corrupting the candidate registration process; truth or not, I’m unsurprised Rhanna’s attracted such delusioned or snide voters thanks to his Machevallian personality; good news, won 2-1 on June 3!